andrewpap22/voda-ai-blog-project/README.md

 ```

 For the user webhook to work you need to create a webhook in your Clerk dashboard and add the secret to the `.env` file.
 This was needed to get user information from Clerk and store it in our database.

-> I'll try to make the webhook work with the Vercel deployed url, but currently I need to serve the localhost url to the internet to make it work.

 ```md
 ngrok http 3000 --region eu